Aviation

 f.

-Explain how an airfoil generates lift, specifically noting Bernoulli's
+Explain how an airfoil generates lift, specifically noting

-principle.
+Bernoulli's principle.

 g.

-Identify and describe the aerodynamic control surfaces on the aircraft
+Identify and describe the aerodynamic control surfaces on the

-and direction of flight.
+its attitude and direction of flight.

 h.

-Explain the purposes and functions of the various instruments found in
+Explain the purposes and functions of the various instruments

-a typical single-engine aircraft: attitude indicator, heading
+found in a typical single-engine aircraft: attitude indicator,

-vertical speed indicator, compass, navigation, communication, and
+indicator, vertical speed indicator, compass, navigation,

-engine performance indicators.
+communication, and engine performance indicators.

 2.